LiviuCP/Matrix/README.md

 To conclude: use it at your own risk, I will not be held accountable for any damages it might cause whatsoever.
 Thanks for understanding!

+1. INSTALLATION SCENARIOS

+1.1.
+Running the Tests (excluding FractionMatrixTests)

+1) Git clone the Matrix repo: https://github.com/LiviuCP/Matrix.git
+2) Build it with Qt Creator
+3) Run the tests

-1. RUNNING the FractionMatrixTests
+1.2.
+Running the FractionMatrixTests

-Note: for running the tests for fraction matrixes (FractionMatrixTests) first a ThirdParty library should be set.
+For running the tests for fraction matrixes (FractionMatrixTests) first a ThirdParty library should be set.

-After building and running the tests for the Matrix library the required steps for successfully testing fraction matrixes are:
+After building and running the tests for the Matrix library (see section 1.1) the required steps for successfully testing fraction matrixes are:

 1) Clone and build the Fractions repo: https://github.com/LiviuCP/Fractions.git
 2) Inside the Matrix source directory create a ThirdParty directory with subdirectories Fractions/lib and Fractions/include